cargomedia/janus-gateway-rtpbroadcast/README.md

 --------

 #### Autoswitch
-It calculates advances stats for incomming `RTP` streams and for incomming `REMB` per `WebRTC` session.
-It allows to switch streams in configurable way depends on runtime condition of incomming RTP payload of publisher and outgoing RTP payload per subscriber.
+It calculates advanced statistics for incomming `RTP` streams and for incomming `REMB` per `WebRTC` session.
+It allows to switch streams in configurable manner which depends on runtime condition of incomming RTP payload of publisher and outgoing RTP payload of subscriber.

 #### Scheduling
-It tracks `RTP/VP8` payload for key frames and trigger switch of waiting subscribers.
-The waiting list is defined per stream and keeps WebRTC session as reference. `Session` can be in allocated to the waiting queue or if `autoswitch` is `ON` or by `switch-source` action request.
+It tracks `RTP/VP8` payload for `key-frames` and triggers the switch of waiting subscribers.
+The waiting list of subscribers is defined per stream and keeps `WebRTC` session as reference.
+The `session` can be allocated to the waiting queue or by setting `autoswitch` to `ON` or by sending the `switch-source` action request.

 Building
 --------
 If you got janus-gateway-rtpbroadcast from the git repository, you will first need to run the included `autogen.sh` script to generate the `configure` script.